-Archive408 is constructing an electronic time capsule; that is, a cache of artifacts that might assist future beings in understanding our present moment.
-Rather than “bury” the time capsule, we will share it in an online article format so that living beings can access it, now and into the future.
-Continue reading San Jose Time Capsule: Call for Submissions
+A collective attempt at constructing an electronic time capsule; that is, a cache of artifacts that might assist future beings in understanding our present moment.
+Rather than “bury” the time capsule, we are presenting these artifacts online so that living beings can access them, now and into the future.
+Continue reading San Jose Time Capsule (Living Histories Vol. 1)